-Lake rescue operation under way after boat capsizes
+Two missing after boat capsizes on Devon lake

 - Published

-A rescue operation is under way after a boat capsized on a lake.
+Two people are missing after a boat capsized while sailing on a lake.

-Devon and Cornwall Police said officers were at Roadford Lake near Okehampton, in Devon, after being informed at 13:30 BST.
+Devon and Cornwall Police said officers were called to Roadford Lake near Okehampton, Devon, at 13:30 BST.

-The force said the boat capsized while sailing and "a number of people were in the water".
+Three people have been safely rescued from the water and two others have been taken to Derriford Hospital in Plymouth.

+Police said searches were ongoing at the lake and the next of kin had been informed.

-Coastguard, fire and ambulance crews were also at the scene, with support from the Coastguard helicopter.
+Coastguard, fire, ambulance and air ambulance crews were also at the scene, with support from the Coastguard helicopter.

+All of those on the boat were adults and believed to be local to Devon.

 The South West Lakes Trust, which runs an activity centre at the lake, said on its website the lake had been closed for the afternoon.